Recent enforcements by UK Gambling Commission points to inadequate Source Of Wealth and affordability checks

 The Gambling Commission recently announced that a fine of £1.3m had been levied against White Hat Gaming for failings in anti money laundering and responsible gambling requirements.
 Amongst other things the Gambling Commission identified a failure to conduct adequate Source of Wealth checks for two customers who had each lost £70,000.
 In one of those cases the operator had reviewed bank statements which highlighted a deposit for £30,000.
 The customer had stated that this was winnings from another operator however this was not verified by White Hat Gaming.

 Source of Wealth checks are a key element of AML Enhanced Due Diligence checks and affordability is a key element of Responsible Gambling checks.
-In independent health checks and training we have conducted we have found that staff in both AML and Responsible Gambling teams do not fully understand the information they have requested from customers and particularly those customers who have complex financial arrangements.
+In independent health checks and training we have conducted we have found that staff in both AML and Responsible Gambling teams do not always make the best use of the information requested from customers and particularly those customers who have complex financial arrangements.
 These customers typically include those with income and benefits derived from Directorships of limited companies and Limited Liability Partnerships, as well as unexplained/unusual transactions often described as loans.
+This is not surprising given that these income types are generally hardest to assess.

 These deficiencies have been identified in a number of other enforcement actions by the UK Gambling Commission over the last year and a summary of some of these are provided below.
 A ‘single customer view’ has been called for across operators however in each of these cases the necessary information was available to the individual operators.